Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 #### Tasks to complete

--   Setup Traffic Manager to point to the Front-end Web App tier of the sample application
+-   Setup Traffic Manager to point to the Front-end Web App tier of the sample application.

 #### Exit criteria

--   A Traffic Manager has been created in the Azure Subscription within the North Central US region
+-   A Traffic Manager has been created in the Azure Subscription within the North Central US region.

 ### Task 2: Point traffic manager to external / internet load balancer

 #### Tasks to complete

--   Configure the Traffic Manager to integrate with the External Load Balancer for the Front-end Web App tier
+-   Configure the Traffic Manager to integrate with the External Load Balancer for the Front-end Web App tier.

 #### Exit criteria

--   Have a Traffic Manager endpoint that can be used to access the Front-end Web App tier configured through the existing External Load Balancer
+-   Have a Traffic Manager endpoint that can be used to access the Front-end Web App tier configured through the existing External Load Balancer.

 ## Exercise 3: Setup API tier in Azure app service